Cucoriedka27/BiNOry/README.md

 |`-2`|Ouput|Pops the top value, and outputs it as an ASCII character|
 |`-3`|Input|Pushes 1 value from the input stream of the console  as an ascii character, and a `1` if there is another value or `0` if there isn't|
 |`-4`|Jump|Pops the top value, and jumps that ammount of instructions forward (clamps the pointer between the start and end of the code)|

+## Examples
+- Hello World by Čučoriedka
+- Calculator by purpletissuebox